laszukdawid/PyEMD/README.rst

 ************

 This is yet another Python implementation of Empirical Mode Decomposition (EMD).
-The package contains many EMD variations, like Ensemble EMD (EEMD), and different settings.
+The package contains many EMD variations, like:
+    - Ensemble EMD (EEMD),
+    - Image decomposotion (EMD2D),
+    - different settings and configurations of vanilla EMD.

 *PyEMD* allows to use different splines for envelopes, stopping criteria and extrema interpolation.